 Images convey life to your content and help in your post engagement.
-Researchers have found that if you use visual images, then it attracts your users and increases chances of reading your content.
+Researchers have found that if you use visual images, then it attracts your users and increases the chances of reading your content.
 In this article, you will learn how you can optimize images for website speed.

 But if your images aren’t optimized, they could hurt more than making a difference.
-Non-optimized images are one of the most common reason for the speed issues we found on beginners websites.
+Non-optimized images are one of the most common reasons for the speed issues we found on beginner websites.

 Before you upload an image directly from your phone or camera, then we recommend that you use photo editing software to optimize your images for the internet.

 In their original formats, these images may have a huge file size.
 If you upload that huge size image directly then it can make some speed issues on your website.
 So, using photo editing software or a compression tool you can decrease your image size up to 75%.

 At TheHowToStuff, we use only PNG or JPEG image formats.

 What’s the difference between PNG and JPEG?

 A PNG image format is uncompressed.
 An uncompressed image will be of higher quality with more detail.
-The drawback is that it’s bigger file size, so it takes more time to load up.
+The drawback is that it’s a bigger file size, so it takes more time to load up.

 Whereas JPEG image format is a compressed document format which marginally decreases image quality, however, it’s altogether smaller in size.

 - In the event that our photograph or image has a variety of colors, at that point we use JPEG.